CEED/libCEED/examples/README.md

 These examples use the mass operator to compute the surface area of a cube or a discrete cubed-sphere, using PETSc.

-These examples show in particular the constructions of geometric factors to handle problems in which the elements topological dimension is different from the geometrical dimension and for which the coordinate transformation Jacobian from 3D physical space, to 2D local and reference spaces is a non-square matrix.
+These examples show in particular the constructions of geometric factors to handle problems in which the elements topological dimension is different from the geometrical dimension and for which the coordinate transformation Jacobian from the 2D reference space to a manifold embedded in 3D physical space is a non-square matrix.

 ## Running Examples